AUfluids/KOSSTPDA/README.md

    }
    ```

-> **Note**: If the solution does not converge at firs, it is recommended to first run your case with standard kOmegaSST before switching to kOmegaSSTPDA.
+> **Note**: If the solution does not converge at first, it is recommended to first run your case with standard kOmegaSST before switching to kOmegaSSTPDA.

 ## Model Configuration
 ### Mode Selection